-5(1) A pool participant with an import or export energy interchange transaction must, notwithstanding
+5(1) Notwithstanding subsection 3.5.2 of the ISO rules, Submission Timing, aA pool participant with an import or export energy interchange transaction must, notwithstanding

-Section 203.1 of the ISO rules, Offers and Bids for Energy, submit through the Energy Trading System, the import offer or export bid for the interchange transaction, as applicable, no later than 2 hours prior to the start of the settlement interval in order for the interchange transaction to be included in the energy market merit order.
+Section 203.1 of the ISO rules, Offers and Bids for Energy, submit through the Energy Trading System, the import offer or export bid for the interchange transaction, as applicable, no later than two (2) hours prior to the start of the settlement interval in order for the interchange transaction to be included in the energy market merit order.

-- (2) A pool participant with any form of interchange transaction must use all reasonable efforts to procure transmission service from applicable transmission service providers in an amount in MW at least equal to the available capability of the interchange transaction, which reasonable efforts must include: - (a) determining whether there is transmission service posted by the applicable transmission service providers and available for that interchange transaction; and - (b) submitting a request to the applicable transmission service providers to procure the transmission service if it has been posted and is available. - (3) If after complying with subsection (2):
+(2) A pool participant with any form of interchange transaction must use all reasonable efforts to procure transmission service from applicable transmission service providers in an amount in MW at least equal to the available capability of the interchange transaction, which reasonable efforts must include:

+- determining whether there is transmission service posted by the applicable transmission service providers and available for that interchange transaction; and - (b) submitting a request to the applicable transmission service providers to procure the transmission service, if it has been posted and is available. - (3) If after complying with subsection (2):

-- (b) the transmission service for an energy interchange transaction is curtailed after procurement either by any transmission service provider other than the ISO.
+- (b) the transmission service for an energy interchange transaction is curtailed after procurement either by any transmission service provider or the ISO;

-then such a circumstance is a reason the pool participant must submit a restatement of available capability, and may be the basis for the determination of an acceptable operational reason under subsection (i)(c) of that definition.
+then such a circumstance is a reason the pool participant must submit a restatement of available capability, and may be the basis for the determination of an acceptable operational reason under subsection (ivi)(c) of that definition.